goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0200 - The Fundamental Elements of a Hero/Unlocking Your Quirk.md

 For starting characters, it is likely that their True Rank will be lower than their Limit Rank of C+.
 In these situations, when the character concentrates on their active transformation state, their True Rank modifiers will be temporarily replaced by the Limit Rank modifiers because they are higher.
 This exchange is only true while the character is concentrating on their active transformation state.

 When a character is able to inevitably raise their True Rank above the Human Limit, a permanent conceptual exchange takes place.
 Their True Rank modifiers now only apply while they are concentrating on their active transformation state and their Limit Rank apply otherwise.
 ### Mutation Quirks

-Quirks of this type dramatically alter the underlying architecture of a person, however their existance still manifests in the form of a noticable external feature.
+Quirks of this type dramatically alter the underlying architecture of a person, however their existence still manifests in the form of a noticeable external feature.
 Mutation Quirks are active all the time due to their significant integration into a person's physiology.
 They are also seen as a minority in the social hierarchy of superhumans and are often discriminated against.
-These alterations can also singificantly impact how these characters live day-to-day.
-They often require custom equipment to accomodate external features or special materials to cope with sensitivities.
+These alterations can also significantly impact how these characters live day-to-day.
+They often require custom equipment to accommodate external features or special materials to cope with sensitivities.

 Mutation Quirks gain an array of flat bonuses that can be assigned to a character's stats based on their Quirk Tier, according to the following table: